vlmoon99/flutterchain/documentation/Flutterchain Concordium Guide.md

 #### Coin transfer:

-To send coin transfer transaction we can use `sendTransferTransaction` method:
+To send coin transfer transaction we can use `sendTransferNativeCoin` method:

 ```dart
 const senderAddress = "3LuHCzrXjxAnPaiRqQAyk7MeEd4...";